TautvydasDerzinskas/vscode-html-to-css/README.md

 - [Changelog](CHANGELOG.md)

 ## About
-Visual Studio Code extension enables developers to convert Html code structure to Css/Less/Sass selectors!
+Visual Studio Code extension enables developers to convert HTML code to CSS / LESS / SCSS style syntax!

 Please see preview & usage for more information.